Crab Island 2020

 New Rules at Crab Island for 2020

 Overnight anchoring restriction: The County Commission also decided to impose limitations on overnight anchoring, to be enforced beginning in 2020.
 So starting this year, no businesses will be allowed to set up at Crab Island and leave their business anchored overnight.
 Instead they will have to drive out to the sandbar each day and drive back to a commercial marina or dock each evening.
 This will mostly affect only the largest of the floating structures and the 2 water parks that set up each Spring and take down each Fall.
 The floating restaurant WaterWorld will not be returning in 2020.
 Reef Burger (our favorite floating burger place), however, will return this season.
-We know that at least one of those inflatable parks is hoping to be able to build a barge to facilitate daily set up and take down of their inflatable water park, so there will likely still be inflatables to play on, though the scale of the entire operation may be smaller.
-There will also be options for Crab Island excursions that include inflatables as part of the trip.
+We know that at least one of those inflatable parks is hoping to be able to build a barge to facilitate daily set up and take down of their inflatable water park, so there may still be inflatables to play on at some point, though the scale of the entire operation may be smaller (update: as of mid-June 2020, there are still no inflatables at Crab Island.
+There is an option for a Crab Island excursion that includes inflatables as part of the trip for those who are looking for both inflatables and the Crab Island experience.
+Click here for information on the Crab Island Adventure Tour)

 No more dropping people off at Crab Island: Taxi boats are no longer allowed to take customers to Crab Island and leave them there (which is good, because that isn’t safe practice anyway).
 In addition, they must pick customers up from a private commercial facility.
 For your safety, all Crab Island shuttle and excursion boats must stay with their customers at Crab Island for the duration of each tour.
 Most tours last 2-4 hours.
 If you’d like to spend a longer time at Crab Island, you will have to rent a boat instead.